Orange Grove, Gauteng: Demographics

 Orange Grove as an ethnic enclave.

 Parks and greenspace

 Orange Grove boasts a park which is frequented by residents from surrounding suburbs and in the past most of its residents would utilise Hoy Park Public Pools for recreation, in Sydenham.
 It is rare for a home to possess a pool in Orange Grove, but many more prominent dwellings in the area do have.

 A popular place for children of the area to meet was Patterson Park, in front of the Norwood Police Flats.
 The area was previously a recreational hub, with pools, tennis courts, athletic lawns, and sporting fields.
-Today however all that remains is the derelict bowls club house.
+Today however the recreational facilities have been upgraded and brought into the modern era.

 Law and government

 Crime

 There was a decline in safety after 1994 as security became a problem in the area.
 Most of the previously manicured lawns and neat facades which were visible from the streets over low walls were replaced by high walls with electric fences, barbed wire and alarm systems.
 The Norwood Police Station, services the area.
 Most of the night clubs, cafes, restaurants and bioscopes (movie theaters) subsequently shut down.